 Supplemental data uses.
 Organizations may find information about services for their members in administrative data, medical records and other data sources.
 When evidence to support the measure is found in multiple data sources, a hierarchy is applied.
-Supplemental data are considered last as long as the specifications are followed as written (e.g., if the organization uses a combination of data sources to identify the HbA1c control indicators in the Hemoglobin A1c Control for Patients With Diabetes measure, the most recent test must be used, regardless of data source).
+Supplemental data are considered last as long as the specifications are followed as written (e.g., if the organization uses a combination of data sources to identify the Glycemic Status >9.0% indicator in the Glycemic Status Assessment for Patients With Diabetes measure, the most recent test must be used, regardless of data source).